moveit/moveit_tutorials/doc/controller_configuration/controller_configuration_tutorial.rst

 Alternatively to the simple controller manager described above, MoveIt also provides a controller manager that directly interfaces the `ROS Controller Manager <http://wiki.ros.org/controller_manager>`_.
 Instead of using a bridging configuration file like ``simple_moveit_controllers.yaml``, this controller manager directly queries the ROS Controller Manager for available controllers.

+The MoveIt ROS Controller Manager keeps track of all loaded and started ROS controllers, as well as the subset these controllers that can be used with MoveIt.
+All loaded and started controllers are designated as *active*, and the subset of these controllers that can be used with MoveIt because they have associated controller handles is designated as *managed*.

 This controller manager can only interface controllers from the single ROS controller manager found in the ROS namespace defined by the ROS parameter ``~ros_control_namespace`` (defaults to ``/``).
 By providing different names in the simple controller manager, the latter can interface multiple ROS controller managers.
 To overcome this limitation, there also exists ``MoveItMultiControllerManager``, which queries *all* existing ROS controller managers and instantiates all controllers with their respective namespace taking care of proper delegation.
 This type of manager can be configured by setting ``moveit_controller_manager`` to ``moveit_ros_control_interface::MoveItMultiControllerManager``: